Ligation (molecular biology): Factors affecting ligation

-Factors that affect an enzyme-mediated chemical reaction would naturally affect a ligation reaction, such as the concentration of enzyme and the reactants, as well as the temperature of reaction and the length of time of incubation.
-Ligation is complicated by the fact that the desired ligation products for most ligation reactions should be between two different DNA molecules and the reaction involves both inter- and intra-molecular reactions, and that an additional annealing step is necessary for efficient ligation.
+In the laboratory, factors that affect an enzyme-mediated chemical reaction would naturally affect a ligation reaction, these include the concentration of enzyme and the reactants, the temperature of reaction and the length of time of incubation.
+Ligation is complicated by the fact that the reaction can involve both inter- and intra-molecular reactions, but the desired ligation products in many ligation reactions (e.g. ligating a DNA fragment into a vector) needed first to be inter-molecular, i.e. between two different DNA molecules, followed by an intra-molecular reaction to seal and circularize the molecule.
+For efficient ligation, an additional annealing step is also necessary.